 The other major component of direct local aid is unrestricted general governmental aid, which provides unrestricted funds for municipal use.
-The fiscal 2020 budget provides for \$1.129 billion in unrestricted general government aid, which was allocated to provide a 2.7% increase over fiscal 2019 levels to all municipalities.
+The Governor's proposed budget for fiscal 2021, as revised in October 2020, provides for \$1.129 billion in unrestricted general government aid, maintaining fiscal 2020 levels.